What is an Early Learning Standard?

 - Children are members of cultural groups that share developmental patterns.

 - Children exhibit a range of skills and competencies within any domain of development.

 - Children learn through play and the active exploration of their environment.

 - Parents are children’s primary and most important caregivers and educators.

 A more detailed description of the WMELS Guiding Principles is located on page 10 of the Introduction Section.

-The intent of the Wyoming Early Learning Foundations committee is to support the efforts of families, child care providers, and programs to work together to secure access and availability of experiences that will ensure that each child in Wyoming can succeed in school and life.
+The Wyoming Early Learning Foundations committee intends to support the efforts of families, child care providers, and programs to work together to secure access and availability of experiences that will ensure that each child in Wyoming can succeed in school and life.
 This includes supporting families as teachers and as engaged partners in making decisions for the well-being of their children.